-If you are already on the path to becoming a retail manager or simply considering it, here are some important and interesting things to consider before embarking upon this career.
+If you are already on the path to becoming a retail manager or simply considering it, here are some important and interesting things to consider before embarking upon a retail management career.

 - Ability to motivate, train and develop others